 Spark notebooks and Spark jobs can use shortcuts that you create in OneLake.
 Relative file paths can be used to directly read data from shortcuts.
 Additionally, if you create a shortcut in the Tables section of the lakehouse and it is in the Delta format, you can read it as a managed table using Spark SQL syntax.

 df = spark.sql("SELECT * FROM MyLakehouse.MyShortcut LIMIT 1000") display(df)

-Shortcuts in the tables section of the Lakehouse can also be read through the SQL endpoint for the Lakehouse.
-This can be accessed through mode selector of the Lakehouse or through SQL Server Management Studio (SSMS).
+You can also read shortcuts in the Tables section of a lakehouse through the SQL analytics endpoint for the lakehouse.
+You can access the SQL analytics endpoint through the mode selector of the lakehouse or through SQL Server Management Studio (SSMS).

 SELECT TOP (100) * FROM [MyLakehouse].[dbo].[MyShortcut]

 Shortcuts in KQL databases are recognized as external tables.
 To query the shortcut, use the

 external_table function of the Kusto Query Language.

 KQL databases don't currently support data in the Delta format.
 Tables in a KQL database only export to OneLake as Parquet files.
 Shortcuts in KQL databases that contain Delta-formatted data in the target aren't recognized as tables.